AppImageCommunity/pkg2appimage/YML.md

 This downloads the payload application, JabRef, and the required JRE which requires to set a special cookie header.

-The script could also be used to fetch pre-built Debian packages from a Github release page, or to override the version of a package.
+The script could also be used to fetch pre-built Debian packages from a GitHub release page, or to override the version of a package.

 ### Script section